Luke Short: Dodge City

 On April 23, the Dodge City Council posted two ordinances that were immediately approved by Mayor Deger.
 Ordinance No. 70 was "An Ordinance for the Suppression of Vice and Immorality Within the City of Dodge City."
 Ordinance No. 71 was "An Ordinance to Define and Punish Vagrancy."
-Reports of that time recorded an event where Short beat a man with a pistol, which resulted with the man being bedridden and "in despair" for several days.
+Reports of that time recorded an event where Short beat a man with a pistol, which resulted in the man being bedridden and "in despair" for several days.
 On April 28, three prostitutes employed at the Long Branch were arrested by City Marshal Jack Bridges and policeman Louis C. Hartman.
 Soon afterward, Short and Hartman exchanged gunfire.
 Neither man was hurt.
-Short was quickly arrested and released on $2,000 bond.
+Short was quickly arrested and released on a $2,000 bond.
 His preliminary examination was set for May 2.

 Forced out of town

 On April 30, Short was again arrested (along with five other gamblers) and placed in jail.
 The following day, Short and the five others were escorted to the train depot and given their choice of east- or west-bound trains.
 Short went east to Kansas City, Missouri, where he looked up Charles E. Bassett at the Marble Hall Saloon.
-Bassett and Short had a lot in common, and both had at different times owned an interest in the Long Branch Saloon.
+Bassett and Short had both at different times owned an interest in the Long Branch Saloon.

 Short and Bassett, along with William F. Petillon, began conceiving a plan to get Short back to Dodge City.
 Short went to Topeka, the capital, on May 10, where he presented a petition to Governor George W. Glick.
 Short returned to Kansas City and was joined there by Bat Masterson.
 Wyatt Earp arrived in Dodge City, along with several gunfighters, on May 31.
 Short, Earp, and Petillon met in Kinsley, Kansas, on June 3, 1883, and took the afternoon train to Dodge City.
 Deger issued a proclamation the following day ordering the closing of all gambling places in Dodge City.